frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 "This knowledge has a negative aspect, but it is one that leads to something positive.
 The negative aspect concerns our sin, our profound misery.
 We don\'t recognize it except in the light of God.

-"Faced with Him, lies are no longer possible; there\'s no escaping, no justification, no more masks to cling to.
+"Faced with him, lies are no longer possible; there\'s no escaping, no justification, no more masks to cling to.
 We\'re obliged to recognize who we are, with our wounds, our weaknesses, our inconsistencies, our egoism, our hardness of heart, our secret complicities with evil.

 "Happily, God is tender and merciful, and this light that is shed on us is done so progressively, as we are able to handle it.
 God only shows us our sin while simultaneously revealing His forgiveness and His mercy.
 We discover the sadness of our sinful condition, and also our absolute poverty as creatures" (Jacques Philippe, *Nine Days to Rediscover the Joy of Prayer*).